QUESTIONS ABOUT THE M.A. PROGRAM

 What are the guidelines for the portfolio?

-Applicants to the Visual Communication area of interest must submit a portfolio of their work in the Supplemental Document(s) - Required section of the Program Supplement page of the online application.
+Applicants to the Journalism area of interest must submit a portfolio of their work in the Supplemental Document(s) - Required section of the Program Supplement page of the online application.
 If the portfolio is available online, please upload a PDF containing a link to the online portfolio.
+There is no required format for the portfolio.
+Any work you wish to be considered must be in English or accompanied by an English translation.

 How do I go about sending in my transcripts?